extragoodlabs/security-workshop/README.md

 |:--:|
 |*OWASP Top 10*|

 The microservice application contains and an API, a background worker, and a database.
-It runs in Kubernetes using Traefik as the network interface.
+It runs in Kubernetes using k3d as the microcluster.

 The workshop is designed to teach security principles, as opposed to making specific technology choices.
 Its goal is to help developers improve the security of their applications by implementing zero trust, updating default framework configurations, adding sensitive data protection, and monitoring events for anomalies.